Playing Music in Just Intonation - A Dynamically Adapting Tuning Scheme

 In the second half of the last century, a renewed interest in just intonation and different ways of tuning arose alongside with an increasing attention on historical performance practices~\cite{DuffinArticle}.
-The new technologies becomming available constituted another promoting factor for this process.
+The new technologies becoming available constituted another promoting factor for this process.
 Following the visionary contributions by Eivind Grove~\cite{GrovenMax}, the emerging computer technology led to a variety of proposals, patents, and software packages which reflect the technological capabilities of the respective time.
-Unfortunately, apart from few exceptions, none of these approaches reached a broader dissemination, partly because of unpleasant squeaky computer sounds, and partly because the whole issue had maintained the reputation of being exotic and academic, linked to the somewhat elitist microtonal community where 12 tones per octave are considered merely as an exception rather than a rule.
-This may explain why the interest of the mainstream professionals in these activities declined once again during the past two decades.
+Unfortunately, apart from few exceptions, none of these approaches reached a broader dissemination, partly because the whole issue had maintained the reputation of being exotic and academic, linked to the microtonal community where 12 tones per octave are considered merely as an exception rather than a rule.